PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-2-crop-yield-estimation.md

 To publish the number of fruits in a chosen world, you should use the topic `/parc_robot/crop_yield` that has the message type `/std_msgs/String`.

 A new topic called `/parc_robot/robot_status` has been added to publish the current status of the robot.
 The message type for this topic is `/std_msgs/String`, which indicates whether the robot has started moving along the route or has finished the designated route.
 The robot status has two possible values: **"started"** and **"finished"**.

+We recommend you play around with the different tomato field worlds to ensure your solution is robust to different worlds.

 ### Moving at different speeds